-On February 25th, Emina Haye and Thomas Schad from our blog & book project Bosnia in Berlin (BiB) had the occasion to present the project at the annual Scientific Advisory Board meeting of the Südosteuropa-Gesellschaft (SOG) in Berlin.
-The SOG, seated in Munich, is one of the flagships in the field of Southeast European studies, political, economic, cultural and academic counseling in the German speaking countries.
-It is institutionally supported by the German Federal Foreign Office.
+On February 25th, Emina Haye and Thomas Schad from our blog & book project, Bosnien in Berlin had the occasion to present the project at the annual Scientific Advisory Board meeting of the Südosteuropa-Gesellschaft (SOG) in Berlin.
+The SOG, based in Munich, is one of the flagships in the field of Southeast European studies, providing political, economic, cultural, and academic counseling in the German-speaking countries.
+The German Federal Foreign Office institutionally supports it.
 The public symposium titled 30 Years After the Beginning of the War in Bosnia and Herzegovina: What Does It Mean to Rely on the Young Generation?, which was our stage, was organized by Dr. Heike Karge from the University of Regensburg (program in English).

-Before us, three panelists from Bosnia and Herzegovina and Serbia participated and shared their invaluable research projects and activist work with us: Dino Dupanović from Bihać (BiH), who is a PhD student at the Faculty of Philosophy of the University of Sarajevo, whose topic was Srebrenica: The Paradigm of Bosniak Suffering; Ajna Jusić from Sarajevo, who is a core activists of the NGO Zaboravljena djeca rata (The forgotten children of war), who dismantles – in her courageous and impressive work – the taboo of children born out of rape during the Bosnian war; and Nataša Govedarica from Belgrade, who works in the NGO forumZFD (Forum Ziviler Friedensdienst, originating from Germany), presenting her work on socially engaged theatre (and culture, more broadly) as a platform for dealing with the past.
+Before us, three panelists from Bosnia and Herzegovina and Serbia participated and shared their invaluable research projects and activist work with us: Dino Dupanović from Bihać (BiH), who is a PhD student at the Faculty of Philosophy of the University of Sarajevo, whose topic was Srebrenica: The Paradigm of Bosniak Suffering; Ajna Jusić from Sarajevo, who is a core activist of the NGO Zaboravljena djeca rata (The Forgotten Children of War), who dismantles—in her courageous and impressive work—the taboo of children born out of rape during the Bosnian war; and Nataša Govedarica from Belgrade, who works in the NGO forumZFD (Forum Ziviler Friedensdienst, originating from Germany), presenting her work on socially engaged theatre (and culture, more broadly) as a platform for dealing with the past.

-In this contribution, we present one part of our presentation – and we hope to present you (hopefully soon) a more detailed report and video link.
+In this contribution, we present one part of our presentation—and we hope to present to you (hopefully soon) a more detailed report and video link.
 The following presentation, by Thomas Schad, mainly tackles and discusses the trope of youth, as introduced in the following section, which also framed the symposium in the introductory paragraph of its program:

-A few days before taking office as the new High Representative for Bosnia and Herzegovina, Christian Schmidt appealed to the public at the end of July 2021 to „put the focus on the young generation [in Bosnia and Herzegovina], the EU, the High Representative and everyone together.
-Because relying only on the graying gentlemen will not be enough.
+A few days before taking office as the new High Representative for Bosnia and Herzegovina, Christian Schmidt appealed to the public at the end of July 2021 to „put the focus on the young generation [in Bosnia and Herzegovina], the EU, the High Representative, and everyone together.
+Relying solely on the graying gentlemen will not suffice.
 I bet on the young generation!“

 Source: SOG